-(a) This part establishes a pilot program to competitively procure innovative commercial products and commercial services to include innovative technologies and solutions using the commercial solutions opening (CSO) procedure authorized by section 880 of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
-L.114-328), as amended by section 7227 of the National Defense Authorization Act for Fiscal Year 2023 (Pub.
-L. 117-263).
+(a) This part establishes a pilot program to competitively procure innovative commercial products and commercial services, including products, technologies, and services using the commercial solutions opening (CSO) procedure authorized by section 880 of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
+L.114-328).